-Telephone (381 11) 330 3400
+Telephone: (381 11) 330 3400

-Facsimile (381 11) 330 3409
+Fax:(381 11) 330 3409

-See the Embassy website for information about opening hours and temporary closures that may affect service provision.
+Check the Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you're unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas, or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate